Ovarian mucinous cystadenoma

 - loculations may contain low-level internal echogenicity due to increased mucin content

-- different locules may contain different degrees of echogenicity
+- different locules may contain various degrees of echogenicity

-Mucinous cystadenomas are seen usually as large multilocular cysts containing fluid of various viscosity.
-Due to this reason, the loculi of the tumours often show variable signal intensities on both T1 and T2 sequences.
+Mucinous cystadenomas are usually seen as large multilocular cysts containing fluid of various viscosity.
+Due to this reason, the loculi of the tumors often show variable signal intensities on both T1 and T2 sequences.
 This can sometimes give a “stained glass” appearance.
 They rarely appear as unilocular cysts.

 Treatment and prognosis

-A mucinous cystadenoma is benign with excellent prognosis (c.f. borderline mucinous tumours of the ovary or mucinous cystadenocarcoma of the ovary).
-Nonetheless, they are frequently surgically excised for histological confirmation of benignity, and due to mass effect of the large tumours.
+A mucinous cystadenoma is benign with excellent prognosis (cf. borderline mucinous tumors of the ovary or mucinous cystadenocarcinoma of the ovary).
+Nonetheless, they are frequently surgically excised for histological confirmation of benignity, and due to mass effect of the large tumors.